vvorld/getid-ios-sdk/README.md

 ```

 #### Changing flow content
 You can specify which screens should be displayed in the verification flow and the order of them.
 In order to do that assign a non-empty array of `FlowItemObject` objects to `flowItems` property of `GetID.Configuration`.
-The possible values are `.consent`, `.form`, `.document`, `.selfie` and `.thanks`.
+The possible values are `.consent`, `.form`, `.document`, `.selfie`, `.video` and `.thanks`.

 Note: all duplicates in `flowItems` array are ignored.
 So, `[.form, .form, .thanks]` is the same as `[.form, .thanks]`.
 ##### Swift